What is an Export Credit Agency (ECA)?

 Understanding Export Credit Agencies

-Export credit agencies originally came to fruition through the government trying to support local businesses and increase their product/service export.
+Export credit agencies originally came to fruition through the government trying to support local companies and increase their product/service export business.
 Their respective services were offered to minimize the risk of participating in international markets and decrease the barriers to entry for domestic businesses.

 It is more common for export credit agencies to assist companies and banks from their own country; however, it is becoming more usual to see ECAs work with international businesses or affiliate companies on the other end of trade deals.
 Banks can also come into play during such deals.
 One example would be a bank supporting a domestic company’s export and an export credit agency helping the international organization on the receiving end.